fabianocouto/fabianocouto/README.md

 ## Hey, I'm Fabiano Couto!

-I'm Senior Software Engineer developer from Rio de Janeiro, Brazil.
+I'm Senior Software Engineer from Rio de Janeiro, Brazil.

 I believe that the future is totally in the clouds and that web applications will take over the world.
 Computers and cell phones will need only a web browser.